kurtbruns/svg-tutorial/content/_index.md

 {{<example "SVGRectangleExample">}}

-The rectangle element draws a rectangle whose top left corner is defined the point `(x,y)` with the dimensions `width` and `height`.
+The rectangle element draws a rectangle whose top left corner is defined by the point `(x,y)` with the dimensions `width` and `height`.
 If a negative width or height value is supplied, the element is not rendered.
 The rectangle's path can be styled with the CSS `stroke` and `stroke-width` attributes which control the color and width.
 The rectangle's fill can be styled with the CSS `fill` attribute.

 ### Path Element